informatics-isi-edu/chaise/docs/dev-docs/config-app.md

 This will,
   - Ensure that the `<NAMESPACE>.configure-<APP>` is the first app that will be loaded.
   - Hide the main content and show a loading spinner while getting the catalog annotation.

+Note:
+Each app will need to handle making sure the dependencies are available still. `record`, `recordset`, and `recordedit` all include the dependencies as part of the `make all` command.
+When that is run, the dependencies are added to the `index.html` templates as proper source tags.

+`Login` and `Navbar` app handle this differently.
+Those depencies are defined in `*.app.js` because of how those apps are used.
+The intent is that they can be injected into a static page and all you need to do is include the `app.js` as a source and the rest of the dependencies are handled by that script.
+Those 2 scripts will attach the necesssary dependencies to the html as part of the execution of the script.

+This is different in the case of the webapps.
+Those currently have the dependencies defined directly in the html rather than in the makefile.
+This was done out of simplicity to get a working proof of concept webapp running before investing in refactoring.